-of government is different: it is to identify externalities, and to encourage sectors with large positive spillovers.
-Some governments actually have a very credible track record in doing so.
+This discussion also highlights what's wrong with the standard criticism of industrial policies: the government is in no position to pick winners, and in particular to 'outsmart' markets.
+The objective of government is different: it is to identify externalities, and to encourage sectors with large positive spillovers.27 Some governments actually have a very credible track record in doing so.

-A major concern with industrial policies concerns implementation-do developing countries have the requisite capacities?
-We need to put that question in context:
+A major concern with industrial policies28 concerns implementation-do developing countries have the requisite capacities?
+We need to put that question in context.

-There is probably no country that has grown successfully without an important role-not just in restraining and creating markets, but also in promoting growth through industrial policies-from the countries of East Asia today to the advanced industrial countries, not just during their developmental stages, but even today.
-The task is to adopt policies and practices, to create institutions, like an effective civil service, that enhance the quality of the public sector and its ability to carry out industrial policies effectively.
+There is probably no country that has grown successfully without an important role-not just in restraining and creating markets, but also in promoting growth through industrial policies-from the countries of East Asia today to the advanced industrial countries, not just during their developmental stages, but even today.29 The task is to adopt policies and practices, to create institutions, like an effective civil service, that enhance the quality of the public sector and its ability to carry out industrial policies effectively.
 The successful countries did so.
 Policies that either intentionally or unintentionally weaken the state (as critics suggest the WC policies did) are not likely to do so.

 Economic policies have to reflect the capacity of the state to implement them.
-One of the arguments in favor of exchange rate policies that encourage export industries is that they are broad based: the government does not have to pick particular "strategic" firms, or even products, to support.
+One of the arguments in favour of exchange rate policies that encourage export industries is that they are broad based: the government does not have to pick particular 'strategic' firms, or even products, to support.
 As always, there are trade-offs: efficiency might be enhanced if the sectors with the largest externalities could be targeted.

-There are other broad-based policies, such as a development-oriented intellectual property regime and investment and financial policies that encourage transfer of technology and the promotion
+There are other broad-based policies, such as a development-oriented intellectual property regime and investment and financial policies that encourage transfer of technology and the promotion of local entrepreneurship, that can help promote a learning and innovation society (Emran and Stiglitz, 2009; Stiglitz, 2004; Hoff, 1997; Hausmann and Rodrik, 2003).
+Some forms of financial and capital market liberalisation may be counterproductive.